dmartzol/xkcd-pass/README.md

 casta-giben-crino-ver
 ```

-If you use the options `-v` you can see the password entropy:
+If you use the option `-v` you can see the password entropy:
 ```
 xkcd-pass -d ~/code/xkcd-pass/wordlists/es.txt -v paxte-apuno-canse-dure